Skip to main content

 Cephalexin dosage for dogs

 Cephalexin is typically prescribed at 10 mg per pound of the dog’s body weight, administered every 12 hours.
-For instance, a 10-pound dog would require a dosage of 100 mg of cephalexin twice a day.
+For instance, a 10-pound dog would require a 100 mg dose of cephalexin twice a day.
 Following the veterinarian’s instructions is essential to achieve the best results.

 To ensure successful treatment and to limit the risks of harmful side effects, it is important to give cephalexin as prescribed.
 Treatment length can range from two weeks to four months.
-Avoid making any adjustments to the dosage without consulting your veterinarian first.
+Avoid making any dosage adjustments without consulting your veterinarian first.

 Cephalexin starts working within approximately 90 minutes of administration.
 However, it may take a day or two before you can see improvement in your dog’s symptoms.
 For best results, your veterinarian may advise continuing cephalexin treatment for a week or two after all symptoms of infection have subsided.
 It’s essential to adhere to the full duration of the prescribed treatment.